wilson888888888/mp3conv/README.md

 Small script to convert a directory of flacs to mp3 using ffmpeg

 Supports variable and constant bitrate.

+Creates directory with mp3s in parent directory of working.
 ### Running:
 Run script inside directory with flacs.